The Society for Historical Archaeology Publications Style Guide

 3. Two authors—(Little and Shackel 1992) or Little and Shackel (1992).

-5. Three or more authors with the same senior author, more than one referenceList them chronologically in the text (Olin, Harbottle et al. 1978; Olin, Black et al. 1984); cite them in strict alphabetical order in the References.
-In the infrequent instances where the first several names of two or more multi-authored works are the same and the publications appeared in the same year, cite them alphabetically both in the text and in the References, as in the following example: (Arnold, Fleshman, Garrison et al. 1991; Arnold, Fleshman, Hill et al. 1991).
+5. Three or more authors with the same senior author, more than one referenceList them chronologically in the text, adding names of junior authors until they differ (Olin, Harbottle et al. 1978; Olin, Black et al. 1984), not (Olin et al. 1978, 1984); cite them in strict alphabetical order in the references.
+In the infrequent instances in which the references are of the same year, cite them alphabetically both in the text and in the references, as in the following example: (Arnold, Fleshman, Garrison et al. 1991; Arnold, Fleshman, Hill et al. 1991.

 6. Several different authors cited in one place—Use chronological, then alphabetical order: (McKee 1886; Colton 1959; Deetz and Dethlefsen 1965; Deetz 1967, 1973; Brown 1973; Hall 1973).